Ruppert Jones: New York Yankees

-Jones was batting .223 with nine home runs and 42 RBIs playing center and batting second in the Yankees' line-up when he separated his shoulder on August 25, 1980 crashing into the outfield wall in Oakland–Alameda County Coliseum chasing a Tony Armas fly ball.
-The Yankees won 103 games that season to win the American League East, however, Jones was unable to appear in the post-season as his injury required season ending surgery.
-He sued A's owner Charlie Finley after the season.
+Jones was batting .223 with nine home runs and 42 RBI playing center and batting second in the Yankees' lineup when he separated his shoulder on August 25, 1980 after crashing into the outfield wall in Oakland–Alameda County Coliseum chasing a Tony Armas fly ball.
+He also suffered a concussion on the play.
+The Yankees won 103 games that season to win the American League East, but Jones was unable to appear in the postseason as his injury required season-ending surgery.
+He sued Oakland Athletics owner Charlie Finley after the season.

 At one point during the Winter Meetings, Jones was rumored to be heading to the Boston Red Sox in a rare Yankees–Red Sox deal.
 However, following the Yankees' signing of Dave Winfield as a free agent, the deal fell through.
-Instead, he was dealt to the San Diego Padres the following Spring with Joe Lefebvre, Tim Lollar and Chris Welsh for Jerry Mumphrey and John Pacella.
+Instead, Jones was dealt to the San Diego Padres the following spring with Joe Lefebvre, Tim Lollar and Chris Welsh for Jerry Mumphrey and John Pacella.

 San Diego Padres

-The Padres finished in last place in both halves of the strike shortened 1981 season.
-For his part, Jones batted .249 and tied for the team lead with 53 runs scored.
-He was batting .312 with eleven home runs and fifty RBIs at the 1982 All-Star break to earn the second All-Star nod of his career.
+The Padres finished in last place in both halves of the strike-shortened 1981 season.
+Jones batted .249 and tied for the team lead with 53 runs scored.
+He was batting .312 with 11 home runs and 50 RBI at the 1982 All-Star break to earn the second and final All-Star nod of his career.
 He was the Padres' sole representative despite the fact that San Diego was in second place in the National League West at the time.
-In his only at-bat, he led off the third inning with a triple, and scored on a Pete Rose sacrifice fly.
+In his only at-bat, he led off the third inning with a triple and scored on a Pete Rose sacrifice fly.
 Jones was a fan favorite on the 1982 Padres, and Padre Yellow "Rupe's Troops" T-shirts were a frequent sight during the season.

-Jones appeared in 133 games for the Padres in 1983, the fewest he'd played in a full season uninterrupted by injury.
-He was a free agent at the end of the season, and when the Padres acquired Carmelo Martínez from the Chicago Cubs at the Winter meetings, Jones became expendable.
+Jones played in 133 games for the Padres in 1983, the fewest he played in a full season uninterrupted by injury.
+He was a free agent at the end of the season, and when the Padres acquired Carmelo Martínez from the Chicago Cubs at the Winter Meetings, Jones became expendable.